World Series of Poker bracelet: Bracelet legacy

 Of the three top WSOP bracelet winners, only Johnny Chan still has them all.
 He keeps them locked in a vault because they are worth, according to him, "millions".
 Doyle Brunson did not pick up two of his.
-Sixteen-time bracelet winner Phil Hellmuth gave away ten of his.
+Seventeen-time bracelet winner Phil Hellmuth gave away ten of his.
 "To me," Hellmuth said, "the bracelets have always been a really huge deal, to me more than the other guys, because I knew that they represented history."

 Three-time WSOP Bracelet winner Hamid Dastmalchi and six-time winner Ted Forrest had been playing for four days non-stop at the Mirage when Hamid started to complain about the 1992 Main Event Championship Bracelet he received.
 Bitter about a dispute with the Binion's Horseshoe, the owners of the WSOP at the time, Hamid told the table that the Binion's "say it's worth $5,000, but I'd take $1,500 for it."
 To which Forrest responded "Sold" and immediately tossed Hamid $1,500 in chips.
 Dastmalchi mailed Forrest his bracelet.
 Ted Forrest also reported that three of his five bracelets have been stolen over the years, and that he gave his daughter one.

 In November 2010, Peter Eastgate put his main event bracelet up for auction on eBay with a starting bid of $16,000.
-It eventually sold for $147,500 and this money was donated to UNICEF.
+It eventually sold for $147,500, and this money was donated to UNICEF.